dogbiscuituk2/TagScanner7/README.md

 ﻿# TagScanner - A Code Overview {#contents}

+When an edit is made to one or more Work items in the PropertyGrid editor, its WorkEdit event is invoked:-

+    Work
+     \
+      Set<T>(ref T field, T value, string tag, bool condition)
+       \
+        OnWorkEdit(tag, oldValue, newValue);
+	     \
+	      WorkEdit.Invoke(this, new WorkEditEventArgs(tag, oldValue, newValue));

+    This WorkEdit is assigned a delegate in one of two ways, either of which will call Model.WorkEdit:
+     \
+      1. During loading from a live directory scan, StatusController adds a delegate.
+      2. During loading from a saved file, MruLibraryController adds a delegate.

+    Model.WorkEdit(sender, e) invokes its own WorkEdit event.
+     \
+      WorkEdit.Invoke(sender, e)

+    This WorkEdit event is heard by the LibraryFormController, which calls its WorkEdit method:
+     \

 TagScanner gathers ID3 tags and other available metadata from suitable files, e.g. MP3s, and stores them in a library file.
 Loaded metadata are editable, and when the library file is re-saved, these edits can optionally be applied to the relevant media files.

 There is a query builder allowing the construction of complex filters based on all metadata properties, and a Find/Replace function which operates across multiple tags and optionally uses Regex.
 The app is WinForms based, but uses embedded WPF grids to take advantage of their (free!) filtering, sorting & grouping operations.